- TIPS -

 BANK or SHORE FISHING: I spent many early years shore fishing and still do today when time arises.

-These fish are getting ready to go on their beds and are feeding up since they may not eat for several days.
+These fish are getting ready for winter by feeding up since they may not eat for long periods during cold weather.

 So you see you bank fishermen are in a good position to cast along shore or use a long crappie pole to fish these good areas.

-For additional tips, check out our BEST TIMES FISHING CALENDAR.
+For additional tips, check out MONTHLY TIPS on our Home page.